makersacademy/airport_challenge/README.md

 This is the repo containing the airport challenge.
+It will contain separate classes and spec files for the plane and airport.
+Each of these will have individual instances which will be the individual airports and planes.

 Author: Jonathan Gardiner